amroodh/IoT-Health-Monitor/README.md

 # IoT Health Monitor
+## Introduction

-This project is about designing an IoT health monitor to track heart rate and SpO2 (blood oxygen saturation) using the VSDSquadron Mini RISC-V development board.
-It involves interfacing suitable sensors with the board and ensuring data can be processed and transmitted effectively.
+The IoT-based health monitor is designed to efficiently track heart rate and SpO2 (blood oxygen saturation) using the VSDSquadron Mini RISC-V development board and the MAX30100 sensor.
+This system enables continuous monitoring and data transmission through the ESP8266 WiFi module, allowing for remote health tracking via cloud platforms.
+Optional integration with an OLED display provides local data visualization.
+This technology offers a scalable and adaptable solution for personal and clinical health monitoring, leveraging advanced sensors and IoT capabilities to deliver real-time insights and long-term health data analysis

+## Overview
+This project focuses on developing an IoT-based health monitor to track heart rate and SpO2 (blood oxygen saturation).
+Utilizing the VSDSquadron Mini RISC-V development board and the MAX30100 sensor, the system is designed to provide continuous monitoring of vital signs.
+The integration with an ESP8266 WiFi module enables real-time data transmission to cloud platforms like ThingSpeak or AWS IoT, facilitating remote health tracking and long-term data analysis.
+An optional OLED display allows users to view their health metrics locally.
+The project involves interfacing the components through I2C and UART connections, ensuring efficient data processing and transmission.
+The software implementation includes sensor initialization, data acquisition, processing, and communication with the cloud.
+This scalable and adaptable system is suitable for various applications, from personal health tracking to clinical environments, offering a comprehensive solution for modern healthcare needs.

 ## Components Needed
 1. **VSDSquadron Mini RISC-V Development Board**